Genetics of Dravet Syndrome

 Mosaicism:

 However, if the mutation occurs later in the development of the embryo, only the cells descended from the mutated cell will carry the mutation.
 The cells descended from the non-mutated cells of the embryo will remain healthy.
 This results in an individual who is mosaic for the mutation.
 The later the mutation took place during development of the body, the lower the percentage of cells descended from the mutated cell, and the lower the “% mosaicism” or “mosaic load.”
 (This is a broad generalization: In reality, the degree of specialization of the cells at the time of mutation plays a significant role in where the mutated cells are concentrated in the patient’s body and what the ultimate mosaic load is.)
-One study reported that SCN1A mutations with 12-25% mosaic load were potentially pathogenic, with reduced penetrance, meaning not all who carried the mutation in mosaic form exhibited signs or symptoms [5].
+One study reported that SCN1A mutations with 12-25% mosaic load were potentially pathogenic, with reduced penetrance, meaning not all who carried the mutation in mosaic form exhibited signs or symptoms [Meng et al 2015].

 One of the major cell types in our brains are neurons.
 Neurons have long extensions that form connections with other neurons so they can communicate with each other.
 Neurons communicate using electrical currents that travel down their long extensions to the next neuron, similar to the wires that carry electricity to our appliances.

-How do neurons generate electricity?!?
 It’s all based on the movement of charged particles, or “ions,” that have positive charges (+) and negative charges (-).
-Sodium (Na, + charge) and potassium (K, + charge) are two important ions that help neurons do this.
-When a neuron is “resting,” or not talking to a neighbor neuron, it is more negatively charged inside and is keeping more of the positive charged ions, like sodium (Na+), outside the cell.
+Sodium (Na, + charge) and potassium (K, + charge) are two important ions that neurons move to set up electrical gradients.
+When a neuron is “resting,” or not talking to a neighbor neuron, it is more negatively charged inside and keeps more of the positive charged ions, like sodium (Na+), outside the cell.

-When a neuron gets stimulated and needs to send a message, it suddenly lets a bunch of the sodium (Na+) rush into the cell to start an electrical current.
+When a neuron gets stimulated and needs to signal with a message, it suddenly lets a bunch of the sodium (Na+) rush into the cell to start an electrical current.
 All of these changes in the balance of positive and negative ions leads to an electrical current that can move very quickly down the long extensions of the neuron to communicate to the next cell.

 When it’s time to stop communicating, the neuron has to reverse the ions so that there are more negative inside again and more positive outside.
 Balancing ion movement is an important step for the cell to stop the electrical activity.
 This means moving more positive ions out than it brings in.